gkorpal/gkorpal.github.io/_pages/book-list.md

   * **Complex Analysis** by *Elias M. Stein and Rami Shakarchi*: A good reference for the facts from complex analysis needed for understanding the proofs by Koblitz.
   * **Fuchsian groups** by *S. Katok*: A good reference for understanding the shapes of fundamental domains.

-*I didn't continue in this field since I couldn't like the arithmetic functions that keep popping up when finding estimations.*
+*I didn't continue in this field since I couldn't like the arithmetic functions that keep popping up when finding estimations.
+If you enjoy this estimation related stuff, next step would be to learn about circle methods.
+Have a look at the book "An Invitation to Modern Number Theory" by S. J. Miller and R. Takloo-Bighash.*

 ## Algebraic Number Theory ##